misumisumi/nixos-desktop-config/README.md

 This repository is now working.

 ## Common Installation Guide
-1. Run `try_nixos/preprocess.sh` befor install.
+1. Run `try_nixos/preprocess.sh --run` befor install.
-    - Remove my private repository
+    - Remove my private repository and some pkgs
     - If you want to restore, you can run `try_nixos/preprocess.sh --restore`
 2. Choice install target
     - See [NixOS Installation Guide](#NixOS-Installation-Guide) if you use nix as linux distribution.